 In addition to the native species plant, there are two other varieties of borage to consider when you are purchasing seeds:

 - Borago officinalis var.
 Variegata is similar to common borage except the leaves are mottled with white.
 The flowers are a slightly less intense shade of blue.

 - Borago officinalis var.
 Alba is also known as white borage.
 It blooms later in the season than the blue varieties, and it has attractive white flowers.
 Alba is a somewhat stronger plant than common borage and is less susceptible to flopping over.

 In What Zone Does Borage Grow Best?

-Borage is an annual plant that can be successfully grown in USDA zones 2 to 11, though it favors the dryer subclimate areas within these regions.
+Borage is an annual plant that can be successfully grown in USDA zones 2 through 11, though it favors the dryer subclimate areas within these regions.
 This plant is native to Mediterranean lands, and it will do best in gardens that have a similar kind of soil and humidity level.
 Borage will grow adequately in almost any location except for boggy locations where its roots are constantly wet.
 Borage prefers dry conditions and may develop nonfatal powdery mildew in rainy weather when fungal spores in the soil are splashed up onto the leaves.

-When Should You Plant Borage?
+When Should You Sow Borage Seeds?

 Soil, Sunlight and Water Recommendations for Borage

 Borage grows best in rather ordinary soil that is somewhat on the dry side.
 The ideal soil pH is 6.5, but borage will grow in soil with a pH range of 4.5 to 8.5.
 It is a good idea to mix in some garden compost or well-decayed manure to the garden area where you plan to sow the seeds, blending it in thoroughly to a depth of about 6 inches.